25 Brilliant Rainbow Crafts and Activities

 3. Let the sun shine in.

-Tissue paper is the key to this pretty window decor.
+Tissue paper is the key to a pretty stained glass window decor.
 Kids get fine motor practice cutting the little pieces and laying them out on the rainbow shape.
 Clear contact paper helps this rainbow craft come together in a snap!

 Learn more: From ABCs to ACTs